Interface Customization: iOS

 Apptentive.sharedConnection().styleSheet = MyStyleSheet()

-If you would like the Apptentive UI to use Dynamic Type, your style sheet class will have to adjust font sizes appropriately.
+If you would like the Alchemer Mobile UI to use Dynamic Type, your style sheet class will have to adjust font sizes appropriately.
 For reference the elements that can be styled, with their corresponding style/textStyle keys are illustrated below:

-In general, we recommend against forking the Apptentive iOS SDK, since it requires that changes to the main Apptentive repository be merged into the fork when the former is updated.
+In general, we recommend against forking the Alchemer Mobile iOS SDK, since it requires that changes to the main Alchemer Mobile repository be merged into the fork when the former is updated.

-We plan to migrate the Apptentive iOS SDK’s architecture to a Model-View-ViewModel system, which will allow forks of the SDK to customize the look and feel of the SDK without re-implementing the logic.
+We plan to migrate the Alchemer Mobile iOS SDK’s architecture to a Model-View-ViewModel system, which will allow forks of the SDK to customize the look and feel of the SDK without re-implementing the logic.
 The first component that adheres to this architecture is the Surveys component.

 As stated above, we encourage you to explore using the built-in capabilities for customization, and contacting us if you have questions or feature requests, before creating a fork and modifying it.